 Visceral fat is buried beneath the muscles.
-Visceral fat can go largely unnoticed because it’s not visible to the naked eye.
-In fact, the only effective way researchers can locate visceral fat is by magnetic resonance imaging (MRI), which uses magnetic waves to take a picture of the inside of the abdomen.
-Researchers can use this picture to estimate the amount of visceral fat a person is carrying.
-Visceral fat is the more worrisome variety because it surrounds vital organs and is metabolized by the liver, which turns it into blood cholesterol.
+Visceral fat can go unnoticed because it’s invisible to the naked eye.
+The only effective way researchers can locate visceral fat is by magnetic resonance imaging (MRI), which uses magnetic waves to take a picture of the inside of the abdomen.
+Researchers can use this picture to estimate the visceral fat a person carries.
+The liver metabolizes visceral fat into blood cholesterol, which makes visceral fat the more problematic variety because it surrounds vital organs.

 What gives your Omentum Momentum?

-Our bodies are very well designed to deal with periods of acute stress–and then relaxation.
+Our bodies are designed to deal with acute stress and relaxation periods.
 That’s a typical mode of survival.
 Those stressful events are actually very healthy for us.
 They rev up our engines and work out the kinks in the complex enzymatic reactions that control our bodies.
-In the end, these systems should reach homeostasis, a peaceful, balanced coexistence that is ready to spring into action in an emergency.
-But if we don’t get time to idle, the balance gets thrown off and problems can develop.
+Ultimately, these systems should reach homeostasis, a peaceful, balanced coexistence ready to spring into action in an emergency.
+But if we don’t get time to idle, the balance gets thrown off, and problems can develop.

 Stress: The Fat Storage Starter

-At this point, the excess omentum actually becomes a reservoir that releases inflammatory chemicals into the body: You’re basically being poisoned by the fat in your belly.
+At this point, the excess omentum becomes a reservoir that releases inflammatory chemicals into the body: You’re basically being poisoned by the fat in your belly.
 That creates a chronic condition called metabolic syndrome.
-It includes high blood sugars, high blood pressure, and high bad (LDL) cholesterol.
+It includes high blood sugar, high blood pressure, and high bad (LDL) cholesterol.